the-swerve/WabiSabi/readme.md

 WabiSabi will allow designers to easily and declaratively make templates and to insert fields and blog feeds that are all editable in-place.

+This CMS is meant for personal websites, portfolios, websites for shops, restaurants, small companies, etc.

-1. Put your template, with all its styles and scripts, inside the 'temple' directory.
+1. Put your template, with all its styles and scripts, inside the 'template' directory.

-2. On your template pages, you can define 'gardens', which are editable areas of the template
+2. On your template pages, you can define 'fields', which are editable areas of the template

 3. You can split up your template bits with 'blocks', which come from the phpti